 The collection, Sept.
 2022: L-R: Gibson Flying V, Manny Charlton's self-made guitar (aka "Manny Blue"), Fender Stratocaster Custom Shop, Duesenberg Starplayer, Gibson Les Paul Custom Shop, Gibson Les Paul Standard, Gibson Les Paul Junior, Fender Telecaster Custom Shop, Fender Telecaster, Fender Precision Bass & at the front: Hofner Lap Steel.

 Guitars, Amplifiers and Pedals

 It is the movement of air that produce sound.
-The origins of that air movement is a complex matter, involving tone-woods, strings, fret-board material, guitar pick ups, cables, tubes, valves, speakers, electronic wattage, pedals, overload, fingers (and finger-nails), guitar picks, not to mention the room that you listen to the sound in.
+The origins of that air movement are a complex matter, involving tone-woods, strings, fret-board material, guitar pick-ups, cables, tubes, valves, speakers, electronic wattage, pedals, overload, fingers (and finger-nails), guitar picks, not to mention the room that you listen to the sound in.
 In a separate article about The Fluffy Jackets Sound Studio I have covered the recording process and how the sound is being recorded.
 Therefore - in this article I will write about something entirely different, namely how the sound is created to begin with.
 By this I mean: guitars, amplifiers and guitar pedals.

 Gibson Les Paul Standard 2005 mod.
 Made in USA.